Overview

 Configuring, deploying and validating a high-performance AI infrastructure using OpenNebula involves these steps:

 Familiarize yourself with Architecture and Specifications.
-We recommend to consult the guide on GPU PCI-passthrough for details relating to your GPU hardware and IOMMU.
+We recommend consulting the guide on GPU PCI-passthrough for details relating to your GPU hardware and IOMMU.

 Deploy and configure your AI Factory with one of these alternatives:

-- On-premises AI Factory Deployment: Set up an AI Factory sing OneDeploy for on-prem environments.
+- On-premises AI Factory Deployment: Set up an AI Factory using OneDeploy for On-premise environments.

-- On-cloud AI Factory Deployment: Set up an AI Factory using OneDeply on Scaleway for cloud environments.
+- On-cloud AI Factory Deployment: Set up an AI Factory using OneDeploy on Scaleway for cloud environments.

-Perform Validation: as a prerequisite, you must have an AI Factory ready to be validated.
+Perform Validation: As a prerequisite, you must have an AI Factory ready to be validated after completing the above installation procedures.
 These are the options to validate your AI Factory:

-- Validation with LLM Inferencing: Using vLLM with two different models and two model sizes, running across both H100 and L40S GPUs.
+- LLM Inferencing with vLLM: Using vLLM with two different models and two model sizes, running across both H100 and L40S GPUs.

-- Validation with NVIDIA Slurm: Finetuning an AI model using the OpenNebula NVIDIA Slurm appliance.
+- LLM Fine-Tuning with NVIDIA Slurm: Fine tuning an AI model using the OpenNebula NVIDIA Slurm appliance.

-Validation with AI-Ready Kubernetes: Use H100 and L40S deployment to run Kubernetes.
-Once the AI-ready Kubernetes cluster is up, additional validation steps can be carried out, including:
+- Deployment of AI-Ready Kubernetes: Use H100 and L40S deployment to run Kubernetes.

-- Validation with NVIDIA Dynamo: Integrating the GPU-powered Kubernetes cluster with the NVIDIA Dynamo Cloud Platform to provision and manage AI workloads through the Dynamo framework for your AI workloads on top of the NVIDIA Dynamo framework.
+- LLM Inferencing with NVIDIA Dynamo: Integrating the GPU-powered Kubernetes cluster with the NVIDIA Dynamo Cloud Platform to provision and manage AI workloads through the Dynamo framework for your AI workloads on top of the NVIDIA Dynamo framework.

-- Validation with NVIDIA KAI Scheduler: Use the NVIDIA KAI Scheduler to share GPU resources across different workloads within the AI-ready Kubernetes cluster.
+- Scheduling with NVIDIA KAI Scheduler: Use the NVIDIA KAI Scheduler to share GPU resources across different workloads within the AI-ready Kubernetes cluster.

 Glad to hear it